 The research team developed a progress inspection system that processed batches of photos associated with location and time data.
 The core of the system was a machine learning solution that used photos recorded using a tailor-made Android app.
 The system was designed to use pairs of consecutive photos from the construction site.
 The researchers were pleased to learn that the system was able to attain a good level of accuracy in determining the progress of construction work.

 In the third project, YIT used a crane camera system developed by Pix4D.
 The system generates both 2D images and 3D point clouds of the construction site.
-The researchers used two alternative algorithms to generate models for automated recognition of progress in concrete slab construction.
-The results of the AI-based analysis were, astonishingly, 100% accurate.
+The researchers used two alternative algorithms, VBUILT and MBUILD, for extracting buildings from 3D point clouds and in the case of MBUILD, aligning them with the BIM model.